 The art of Floristry is said to be one of the happiest professions.
 This industry is worth over £2.2 billion in the UK and, with over 8,400 independent businesses in the country, it's where creative and artistic people like you can really bloom.

-- Previous WUC students have designed for Chelsea Flower Show and Hampton Court Flower Show
+- WUC has a track record for success and you could be involved with creating designs at Chelsea Flower Show and Hampton Court Palace Flower Show

 - You will have the opportunity to travel to Belgium to see an inspirational floral show